fecgov/openFEC/README.md

 If you haven't used Cloud Foundry in other projects, you'll need to install the Cloud Foundry CLI and the autopilot plugin.

 #### Deploy
-Before deploying, install the [Cloud Foundry CLI](https://docs.cloudfoundry.org/devguide/cf-cli/install-go-cli.html) and the [autopilot plugin](https://github.com/concourse/autopilot):
+Before deploying, install version 7 of the [Cloud Foundry CLI](https://docs.cloudfoundry.org/devguide/cf-cli/install-go-cli.html) and the [autopilot plugin](https://github.com/concourse/autopilot):

-1. Read [Cloud Foundry documentation](https://docs.cloudfoundry.org/devguide/cf-cli/install-go-cli.html) to install Cloud Foundry CLI.
+1. Read [Cloud Foundry documentation](https://docs.cloudfoundry.org/devguide/cf-cli/install-go-cli.html) to install version 7 of the Cloud Foundry CLI.

 2. Install autopilot by running: